 If your child accesses their mainstream buddy class for their topic (Cornerstones), they are likely to access trips with their mainstream class.
 If they are accessing their topic within the Centre, they will access the trips for this topic.
 All children to be included in activities linked to their own learning journey.

 If you are applying through the Key Stage Transfer process, this will all be done through the Surrey SEND Admissions Team.
 You will express a parental preference for a specific school at your child's Yr 1 or Yr 5 annual review and this will be communicated to the SEND Caseworker.

 For in-year transfers, this will be managed by your child's Caseworker, who will approach us directly.
-Please note that it is extremely rare for spaces to become available mid year.
+Please be aware that it is extremely rare for spaces to become available mid-year.
 Most of our admissions are managed through the Key Stage Transfer process for admissions in YrR and Yr3.